 A Skilled Futures event would feature a series of interactive workshops created by instructors that aim to educate, immerse, and inspire students of all skillsets about career opportunities.
 Upon participation, students will receive in-person experience of the featured skill at work and will leave with new knowledge of its value in the workforce and skilled careers.
 Following the presentation, mentors will be invited in to chat with students about experiences working in their specialized field and will be able to connect closer with those interested.
 In some cases, these could be people working directly in the industry or students of a post-secondary institution.
 Additionally, Students will receive lunch compliments of Skills Canada.

-We invite you to take a quick look at one of our upcoming programs, Skilled Futures: Making At Home!
+We invite you to take a quick look at one of our upcoming programs, Skilled Futures: Makers Club!
 Watch as SCNL's Alumni Vice President, Ally Wragg begins tackling one of our Makers Club challenges.
 Follow along and enter to win weekly prizes this summer!

 Hear from students of Skilled Futures!